A reduction theorem for the Navarro Alperin weight conjecture: Simple groups with abelian Sylow 2-subgroups

 \section{Simple groups with abelian Sylow 2-subgroups}

 Let $G$ be a finite group and $Q$ be $p$-subgroup of $G$.
-We denote by $\IBrd(G\which Q)$ (this notation is adopted to distinguish from the notation $\IBr(G\which Q)$ in Definition \ref{Def:ind-GAW}) the set of irreducible Brauer characters of $G$ lying in blocks with defect group $Q$.
-If $G$ has a cyclic Sylow $p$-subgroup, then using \cite[Lemma~4.7]{Da96}, Navarro and Tiep \cite[Theorem~7.1]{Nav1} constructed a natural bijection We want to prove that this bijection has many properties, which is stated in Proposition \ref{lem:Dade-cyclic}.
-Before this we introduce some lemmas, and the references are \cite{Alp-local-book} and \cite{Nagao}.
+We denote by $\IBrd(G\which Q)$ (this notation is adopted to distinguish from the notation $\IBr(G\which |Q|)$ used in the previous sections) the set of irreducible Brauer characters of $G$ lying in blocks with defect group $Q$.
+If $G$ has a cyclic Sylow $p$-subgroup, then using \cite[Lemma~4.7]{Da96}, Navarro and Tiep \cite[Theorem~7.1]{Nav1} constructed a natural bijection We aim to prove that this bijection satisfies several properties, as stated in Proposition \ref{lem:Dade-cyclic}.
+Before proceeding, we introduce some lemmas; the main references are \cite{Alp-local-book} and \cite{Nagao}.
 If $B$ is a block of $G,$ then we denote by $\IBr(B)$ the set of irreducible Brauer characters of $G$ lying in the block $B$.